NoamZeise/Vulkan-Environment/README.md

 * included: [GLM](https://github.com/g-truc/glm) handles glsl datatypes and linear algebra
 * included: [stb_image.h](https://github.com/nothings/stb) handles image loading
 * included OPTIONAL:   [Assimp](https://github.com/assimp/assimp) handles model loading
+* include OPTIONAL:   [freetype2](https://freetype.org/) handles font loading
 * external REQUIRED:   [Vulkan](https://vulkan.lunarg.com/) for vulkan type definitions, used by volk
-* external OPTIONAL:   [freetype2](https://freetype.org/) handles font loading

 # Setup

-This project uses CMake for building, and can be used as a submodule in your CMake Project.
+This project uses CMake for building, and can be used as a submodule in your CMake Project if you want to use this library for your application.

 There are some optional flags that can be set to change what is built:
 - pass `-DBUILD_DEMO=true` to build the example binary